SpocWiki/_public/Contributing.md

 This increases support for other Platforms like TiddlyWiki etc. that recognize Wiki-Words For Readability we recommend using 'Kebab-Case' or 'Snake_Case'.

+Hierarchical Tags can be used by inserting Slashes like so: \#lang/de

+For Attribute Names we recommend camelCase or PascalCase like [Schema.org](https://schema.org/) uses.

 #### Recommend Separators:
 Dash: - as in Kebab-Case